Wolfbrl/investment-tracker/README.md

 # investment dashboard prototype

-It's a clean and minimalistic portfolio manager built in Java, designed to help users easily track their investments over time.
+A clean and minimalistic portfolio manager built in Java, designed to help users easily track their investments over time.

 The application uses a local SQLite database to store all investment data securely on the user's machine — keeping things private and offline.